sagemath/sagewiki_to_gh-2022-10-10/sagedaysACD.md

 == November 7–November 10, 2013, Florida Institute of Technology, FL ==

-This is a 4-day workshop which will include a combination of mathematical talks, Sage tutorials, and Sage development.
-The two main goals are to promote and to improve the dynamical systems functionality in Sage.
+This is a 4-day workshop that will include a combination of mathematical talks, Sage tutorials, and Sage development.
+The main goal is to promote and to improve the dynamical systems functionality in Sage.
 Beginning at ICERM in Spring 2012 some base functionality for dynamical systems was implemented for Sage.
 There remains a significant amount of work to be done, ranging from reviewing patches, migrating stand-alone algorithms into Sage, implementing existing algorithms, and many more.
 Users new to Sage and Sage development are welcome.

 See the [[http://wiki.sagemath.org/dynamics/ArithmeticAndComplex | wiki page]] for information on the current status of Arithmetic and Complex Dynamics in Sage.